Definition: (different meanings, depending on the context)

 Note that by adding an electronic amplifier to the output of a photodetector one can effectively increase the responsivity, but not the detectivity.
 Similarly, some photodetectors have particularly higher responsivity, while others have a higher detectivity.

-In case of the human eye, there is no clearly defined output signal, nor a well defined noise level, but sensitivity can again mean the ability to detect weak light signals.
+In the case of the human eye, there is no clearly defined output signal, nor a well defined noise level, but sensitivity can again mean the ability to detect weak light signals.
 One may say, for example, that the human eye is more sensitive to green light than to red or blue light.

 Sensitivity of Devices to Certain Parameters